DCODE-GROUP/laravel-attachments/README.md

 This package will use `dreamonkey/laravel-cloudfront-url-signer` https://github.com/dreamonkey/laravel-cloudfront-url-signer.
 See the README for how to configure.

 Here is how to generate the ssh keys.
 Make sure to have a directory `storage/cloudfront-keypairs`

+Source of below is from https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-trusted-signers.html?icmpid=docs_cf_help_panel#private-content-creating-cloudfront-key-pairs

 then